We have pursued drug discovery targeting human diseases for more than 20 years

 In 2005, the Queensland Compounds Library was set up with Queensland Government funding.
 It was re-branded as Compounds Australia in 2014.

 In 2009 and again in 2010, Compounds Australia expanded due to growing customer demand for this unique platform of chemical samples.
-Another expansion is set to occur in 2017.
+A second period of expansion began in 2017 and is ongoing.

-In 2016, Professor Quinn stepped down as Foundation Director to follow his research interests, and Professor Jennifer Martin was appointed as the new Director.
-To make our purpose clearer and to respond to new challenges, we rebranded to become Griffith Institute for Drug Discovery (GRIDD) in 2017.
+In 2016, Professor Quinn stepped down as Foundation Director to follow his research interests, and Professor Jennifer Martin was appointed as Director.
+To make the Institute’s purpose clearer and to respond to new challenges, we rebranded to become Griffith Institute for Drug Discovery (GRIDD) in 2017.
+Professor Martin also led the institute in developing a purpose statement – Creating knowledge that transforms lives – and in defining the GRIDD values of excellence, integrity, collegiality and respect.

 Over the years, the Institute has been supported by generous donors and supporters including the Queensland and Federal Government, Cancer Therapeutics Australia, the Clem Jones Foundation and the Perry Cross Foundation.